Carol Falender, Ph.D.

 With the recognition that clinical supervision is a distinct professional practice comes the necessity for formal training to competency for supervisors.
-Competencies are available for all mental health profession, competency-based clinical supervision is evolving quickly.
-A reflective, mindful approach to clinical supervision is strength-based, focused on upholding values and ethics of the profession, and devoted to enhancing supervisee development while monitoring and gatekeeping for the protection of the client and the profession.
+Competencies are available for all mental health professions.
+Competency-based clinical supervision is evolving quickly.
+A reflective, mindful approach, competency-based clinical supervision is strength-based, focused on upholding values and ethics of the profession, and devoted to enhancing supervisee competence, professionalism, and development while monitoring and gatekeeping for the protection of the client and the profession.
 This approach is metatheoretical which means it applicable with every supervision model (e.g., developmental, psychotherapy model-based).
 Competency-based supervision provides an intentional, systematic approach to supervision practice.

 The competency-based approach entails self-assessment of competencies which then serve as the beginning point for goals and tasks of supervision, development of the supervisory relationship, identifying relationship strain, ruptures, and knowing how to repair them.
-The framework incorporates and infuses diversity in all its multiple aspects for all participants.
-Competencies also include monitoring, giving corrective as well as positive feedback, evaluation strategies, legal and ethical considerations, prevention and support for supervisee vicarious traumatization, self-care, and management of supervisees who do not meet performance competency standards.
+The framework incorporates and infuses multicultural diversity into all its multiple aspects for all participants.
+Competencies also include monitoring, giving ongoing corrective as well as positive feedback, formatively and summatively, evaluation strategies, legal and ethical considerations, prevention and ways to address supervisee vicarious traumatization, self-care, and management of supervisees who do not meet competence standards.
 Through use of a competency-based frame, meta-theoretical reflective strategies for practice are modeled.

 Our definition of clinical supervision is "Supervision is a distinct professional activity